eric-lgonz/Enterprise-Network-Expansion/README.md

 So why would we ever use layer 2 switches if it would always be advantageous to use a layer 3 switch, which has more capabilities?

-Money and ease of use.
+Cost and simplicity.
 Layer 3 switches have more functionality, so naturally they cost more.
 Also, for a simple network, you may not need the additional functionality that a layer 3 switch provides, making layer 2 switches a more logical choice.

 <h2>Configuring Routed Ports</h2>